Ronan Keating: 1999–2006: Ronan, Destination, Turn It On and Bring You Home

 In 1999, while still a member of Boyzone, Keating recorded a version of "When You Say Nothing at All" for the motion picture Notting Hill.
 The single peaked at number one in the UK charts, leading to a successful solo career.
 Keating released his debut solo album, titled Ronan, in 2000, which peaked at number one in the UK Albums Chart.
 The album was given several negative reviews, although it sold over 750,000 copies and became one of the top selling albums of the year in the United Kingdom.
 It debuted at number one on the UK Albums Chart, and has been certified four-times platinum by the British Phonographic Industry for sales of 1.2 million copies.
 In the singer's native Ireland, the album debuted at number two.
 The album also became a commercial success in other European countries, where it charted within the top ten of eight countries.
 In 2001, Ronan was certified two-times platinum by the International Federation of the Phonographic Industry for shipments of two million copies inside Europe.

 The album produced four UK and Irish top-ten singles: "When You Say Nothing at All" (originally recorded for the soundtrack of the 1999 film Notting Hill), "Life Is a Rollercoaster", "The Way You Make Me Feel", and "Lovin' Each Day", the latter of which was featured on the re-release edition of the album, and later on Keating's second album, Destination (2002).
-Also the song "Lovin each day" is from a movie "Summer catch".

 After the successful debut album Ronan Keating continued on with his solo career and has since released four more studio albums: Destination (2002), Turn It On (2003), 10 Years of Hits (2004) and Bring You Home (2006), four of which peaked at number one in the UK Albums Chart.
 Keating collaborated with several major stars, including Elton John, Lulu, LeAnn Rimes and the Bee Gees, for these albums.